-Even though over 30 states in the U.S have legalized marijuana, it is important to consider the possible consequences of both its consumption and involvement for aspiring US Citizens.
-Many permanent residents who reside in a state where cannabis is legalized may be confused by the reality that marijuana has not been legalized federally and can lead to potential roadblocks during the individual’s naturalization process.
-This is due to the immigration system operating at the federal level, which grants it the ability to override any state laws that contradict it.
+Even though over 30 states in the US have legalized marijuana, it is important to consider the possible consequences of both consumption and involvement in trade for aspiring US Citizens.
+Many permanent residents of a state where cannabis is legalized may be surprised by the reality that marijuana has not been legalized federally and can lead to potential roadblocks during the individual’s naturalization process.
+This is because the immigration system operates at the federal level, which grants it the ability to override any state laws that contradict it.

-USCIS issued a policy guide in April 2019 which clarifies how any manufacture, possession and distribution of marijuana will be seen as a conditional bar for the good moral character (GMC) of the applicant.
-GMC is one of the primary requirements for becoming a naturalized US citizen and needs to be shown throughout the three to five years preceding the filing of the individual’s naturalization application.
+USCIS issued a policy guide in April 2019 that clarifies how any manufacture, possession, or distribution of marijuana will be seen as a conditional bar for good moral character (GMC) of the applicant.
+GMC is one of the primary requirements for becoming a naturalized US citizen and needs to be shown throughout the three-to-five years preceding the filing of the individual’s naturalization application.
 If USCIS determines that the applicant lacks GMC due to their involvement in the cannabis industry — even in compliance with state law — they may be denied citizenship.

-This matter has certainly raised concern among government officials.
-Rep. Brendaon Boyle (D-PA) who recently filed a new Congressional bill in March 2021 addresses how non-criminal offenses such as alcohol and marijuana consumption should not be penalized to the extent of deportation or denial of citizenship.
-This bill would also offer immigrants who were denied visas or deported solely due to cannabis offenses the opportunity to reapply or have their documents reinstated.
+This matter has raised concern among government officials.
+Rep. Brendan Boyle (D-PA) recently filed a new Congressional bill in March 2021 that proposes that such non-criminal offenses as alcohol and marijuana consumption should not be penalized to the extent of deportation or denial of citizenship.
+This bill would also offer immigrants who were denied visas or deported solely due to cannabis offenses the opportunity to re-apply or have their documents reinstated.

-Though immigrant advocates and lawmakers work together to challenge the USCIS policy on cannabis, it continues to be enforced amongst non-US citizens.
+Though immigrant advocates and lawmakers are working together to challenge the USCIS policy on cannabis, it continues to be enforced amongst non-US citizens.
 What does this mean for you and your immigration case?
-This policy will apply to all non-U.S citizens who are pursuing naturalization and have been affiliated with the cannabis industry at some point during their process.
-It is important to consider the possibility of citizenship denial, even if your state permits it.
+This policy will apply to all non-US citizens who are pursuing naturalization and have been affiliated with the cannabis industry at some point during their process.
+It is important to consider the possibility of citizenship denial, even if your affiliation was legal in your state.